 Next, we checked the time and location of our Muster Station (Art Gallery) knowing that this was the location for all Medallion cabins in the trial.
 However, the patter now referred to it as the Guest Safety Drill and stated that we no longer had to take lifejackets along.
 This is a great enhancement and will be a popular move with all Princess passengers.
 Also, rather than wait for the Captain to read out the details there is now a pre-recorded message which is upbeat with some comedic elements.

 We dropped off our hand luggage and headed up to the Lido deck.
 On the way, we checked out the touchscreens in the forward elevator lobbies on the decks with the initial Medallion cabins (Baja 301-336, Marina 201-243, Lido 201-302).

 *update 6th December* Caribe 336 and 337 also part of trial.

-These touchscreens were not fully activated as yet:
+These touchscreens were not fully activated on the preview cruise:

 Ordering Drinks/Making Purchases